SeaseLtd/vector-search-elastic-tutorial/README.md

 # vector-search-elastic #
-This is the repository for all the material about Text Embeddings and Vector Search with Elasticsearch and Open-Source Technologies.
+This is the repository for all the material on Text Embeddings and Vector Search with Elasticsearch and Open-Source Technologies.

 For a step-by-step description read our two blog posts: